Christmas With The Kranks (2004) – A Review

 None of it is funny or even the slightest, tinest bit amusing.

-It appears that the Kranks are an essential part in making everyone else’s Christmas worthwhile.
+It appears that the Kranks participation in the holiday are an essential part in making everyone else’s Christmas worthwhile.
 Now that they have decided to sit it out this year it has ruined it for everyone else – somehow.
 Everyone acts angry towards them, threatens them to decorate, they send carolers over to their yard to torment them.
 It’s extremely unfunny and cruel.

 I get that comedy is exaggeration, but just the basics of this story makes it difficult to attach any kind of believability to anything that follows.
 There’s no legitimate reasons for the neighbors to be so pissed about the Kranks and certainly nothing that they’re doing (or not doing) that is affecting everyone else’s Christmas.
 So, what is the problem?

 Oh, the Kranks don’t want to put up their snowman decoration.
 They’re not going to have a Christmas party.
 They’re not going to give people presents.
-Who gives a ****!
+Who gives a s***!

 This flick got me quite mad.
 What a bunch of dreadful people these are.
 There’s no indication of any pure Christmas meaning anywhere throughout this movie.